 Calculation of the Disallowance

-Calculation of the earned income disallowance for an eligible member of a qualified family begins with a comparison of the member’s current income with his or her “baseline income.”
-The family member’s baseline income is his or her income immediately prior to qualifying for the EID.
-The family member’s baseline income remains constant throughout the period that he or she is participating in the EID.
+Calculation of the earned income disallowance for an eligible member of a qualified family begins with a comparison of the member’s current income with their “baseline income.”
+The family member’s baseline income is their income immediately prior to qualifying for the EID.
+The family member’s baseline income remains constant throughout the period that they are participating in the EID.

 Imputing Income from Assets [24 CFR 5.609(b)(3), Notice PIH 2012-29]

-The PHA will review the passbook rate annually, in December of each year.
-The rate will not be adjusted unless the current PHA rate is no longer within 0.75 percent of the national rate.
+The Housing Authority of Danville will review the passbook rate annually.
+The rate will not be adjusted unless the current Housing Authority of Danville rate is no longer within 0.75 percent of the national rate.
 If it is no longer within 0.75 percent of the national rate, the passbook rate will be set at the current national rate.

-Changes to the passbook rate will take effect on February 1 following the December review.
+The effective date of changes to the passbook rate will be determined at the time of the review.

 Equity in Real Property or Other Capital Investments

-In determining the equity, the PHA will determine market value by examining recent sales of at least three properties in the surrounding or similar neighborhood that possess comparable factors that affect market value.
+In determining the equity, the Housing Authority of Danville will determine market value by examining the most recent market value assessment as recorded by the PVA.

 Lump-Sum Payments for the Delayed Start of a Periodic Payment

-See the chapter on reexaminations for information about a family’s obligation to report lump-sum receipts between annual reexaminations.

 Treatment of Overpayment Deductions from Social Security Benefits

+Applying SSA COLA to Current Annual and Interim Reexaminations

+Effective the day after SSA has announced the COLA, Housing Authority of Danvilles are required to factor in the COLA when determining Social Security and SSI annual income for all annual reexaminations and interim reexaminations of family income that have not yet been completed and will be effective January 1st or later of the upcoming year [Notice PIH 2018-24].

 6-II.F.
 CHILD CARE EXPENSE DEDUCTION

-HUD defines child care expenses at 24 CFR 5.603(b) as “amounts anticipated to be paid by the family for the care of children under 13 years of age during the period for which annual income is computed, but only where such care is necessary to enable a family member to actively seek employment, be gainfully employed, or to further his or her education and only to the extent such amounts are not reimbursed.
+HUD defines child care expenses at 24 CFR 5.603(b) as “amounts anticipated to be paid by the family for the care of children under 13 years of age during the period for which annual income is computed, but only where such care is necessary to enable a family member to actively seek employment, be gainfully employed, or to further their education and only to the extent such amounts are not reimbursed.
 The amount deducted shall reflect reasonable charges for child care.
 In the case of child care necessary to permit employment, the amount deducted shall not exceed the amount of employment income that is included in annual income.”

 Earned Income Limit on Child Care Expense Deduction

-When a family member looks for work or furthers his or her education, there is no cap on the amount that may be deducted for child care – although the care must still be necessary and reasonable.
+When a family member looks for work or furthers their education, there is no cap on the amount that may be deducted for child care – although the care must still be necessary and reasonable.
 However, when child care enables a family member to work, the deduction is capped by “the amount of employment income that is included in annual income” [24 CFR 5.603(b)].

 Necessary and Reasonable Costs

-To establish the reasonableness of child care costs, the PHA will use the schedule of child care costs from the local welfare agency.
-Families may present, and the PHA will consider, justification for costs that exceed typical costs in the area.
+To establish the reasonableness of child care costs, the Housing Authority of Danville will use the schedule of child care costs from a qualified local entity that either subsidizes child care costs or licenses child care providers.
+Families may present, and the Housing Authority of Danville will consider, justification for costs that exceed typical costs in the area.

 6-II.G.
 PERMISSIVE DEDUCTIONS [24 CFR 5.611(b)(1)]

-The PHA has opted to allow as a deductible the full cost out-of-pocket medical, vision, and dental insurance costs for working families to be used as permissive deductions.
+The Housing Authority of Danville has opted to allow as a deductible the full cost out-of-pocket medical, vision and dental insurance costs for working families to be used as a permissive deduction.

 6-III.A.
 OVERVIEW OF INCOME-BASED RENT CALCULATIONS